 Any funds we transfer to our wholly owned PRC subsidiaries, either as a shareholder loan or as an increase in registered capital, are subject to approval by or registration with relevant governmental authorities in China.
-For example, any capital contributions to our wholly owned PRC subsidiaries must be reported with MOFCOM afterwardsor its local counterparts, and difference between its total investment amount and registered capital or twice of their net worth, and must be registered with SAFE or its local counterparts.
+For example, any capital contributions to our wholly owned PRC subsidiaries must be reported with MOFCOM afterwards or its local counterparts, and registered with a local bank authorized by the State Administration of Foreign Exchange, or SAFE.
+In addition, any loan provided by us to our wholly owned PRC subsidiaries cannot exceed the difference between its total investment amount and registered capital or twice of their net worth, and must be registered with SAFE or its local counterparts.
 In light of the various requirements imposed by the PRC regulations on loans to and direct investment in PRC entities by offshore holding companies, we cannot assure you that we will be able to complete the necessary government registrations or obtain the necessary government approvals on a timely basis, or at all, with respect to future loans to our PRC subsidiaries or future capital contributions by us to our PRC subsidiaries.
 As a result, whether we can provide prompt financial support to our PRC subsidiaries when needed is determined by the applicable PRC law and regulations.
 If we fail to complete such registrations or obtain such approvals, our ability to use the proceeds we expect to receive from this offering and to capitalize or otherwise fund our PRC operations may be negatively affected, which could materially and adversely affect our liquidity and our ability to fund and expand our business.